wise-team/wise-ci/wise-config/help-us-template.md

 ## Like the project?
-Let @noisy-witness become your favourite witness!
+Let @{witnessAccount} become your favourite witness!

 If you use & appreciate our software — you can easily support us.
-Just cast a vote for "noisy-witness" on your steem account.
+Just vote for "{witnessAccount}" to become you one of your witnesses.
 You can do it here: [https://steemit.com/~witnesses](https://steemit.com/~witnesses).